connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ---
 ### Shadowing ###

- - lambda's parameter names can't shadow any local variable names in the enclosing method.
+ - Lambda's parameter names can't shadow any local variable names in the enclosing method.
 The following example would not compile.

 		String a, b;